Friday, April 17, 2026

 The main thing however is Shirou’s survivor’s guilt, everyone insists this is something completely absent from the Anime versions of the character.
 To me this was an incredibly obvious aspect of his character in the Anime, it’s the last thing I even think of as even remotely benefiting from further elaboration.

-However, what I’ve noticed time and time again is that people who critique something only as an adaptation and not as a stand alone piece of art within its own medium/artform.
-Is that they will repeatedly confuse not conveying something in the exact same way as the source material with not conveying it at all.
+However, what I’ve noticed time and time again is that people who critique something only as an adaptation and not as a stand alone piece of art within its own medium/artform, they will repeatedly confuse not conveying something in the exact same way as the source material with not conveying it at all.
 They aren't even considering the ways this new medium has to convey information that the source material didn’t.

 The main reason I consume mediums like Anime over mediums like Manga, LNs, and most VNs and even more so generally prefer Dubs to Subs, is because I appreciate Acting as a skill and a talent and an art.
 VNs sometimes have voice acting but I’m pretty sure Fate didn’t originally and has still never had an English Voice Over track.
 It’s not impossible for me to get immersed in a performance done in a language I don't understand, but it is more difficult and with my ADD I prefer not to have to try.

-The difference between Voice Acting in a standard VN and Voice Acting in an Anime is that in an Anime the non vocal parts of an acting performance as provided by the animating of the character the voice is being projected onto.
-So what Anime specifically can add to Fate/Stay Night in place of all the lost Prose is not just flashy Sakuga heavy fight scenes but actual Acting.
+The difference between Voice Acting in a standard VN and Voice Acting in an Anime is that in an Anime the non vocal parts of an acting performance are provided by the animating of the character the voice is being projected onto.
+So what Anime specifically can add to Fate/Stay Night in place of all the lost prose is not just flashy Sakuga heavy fight scenes but actual Acting.
 It’s because of that acting that this artform can convey with how one line is delivered as much meaning as a page of prose.

 So to me to claim that Shriou’s Survivor’s Guilt is flat out not in the UBW Anime is to disrespect and insult all the work done by those artists and animators and by Bryce Papenbroke, and I’m going to optimistically assume Sugiyama Noriaki did a good job as well.